 Joy is defined as an experience of intense, immediate positive emotion.
-Although objects, places and experiences of the external world can inspire joy, the feeling comes from within.
-Joy is something that we experience in the here and now, and, although it may last mere moments, it impacts our bodies and our minds in lasting ways.
+Although joy is something that we experience in the here and now, and may last mere moments, it benefits our bodies and our minds in lasting ways.

-I love that joy has both an in-the-moment quality and ongoing effects—especially when balancing life and young kids.
-There is no need to maintain a constant state of happiness (visit my home around 5:30 pm on a weeknight, and you’ll know that would be impossible).
-But, you can capture and treasure moments of joy along the way, and those bits of joy collect to be worth more than the sum of their parts.
-Talk about joy moments with kids at dinner, at bath time, or just before bed—and they overshadow the bumpy parts and become what you and yours remember and treasure about your day.
+There is no need to maintain a constant state of happiness (visit my home around 5:30 p.m. on a weeknight, and you’ll know that would be impossible).
+But, you can capture and treasure moments of joy along the way.
+Talk about joyful moments with kids at dinner, at bath time, or just before bed—and they overshadow the bumpy parts and become what everyone remembers and treasures about their day.

-For good evolutionary reason, our minds are predisposed to negative thoughts—it turns out, being able to identify and avoid danger is helpful to survival.
+Our minds are predisposed to negative thoughts since, evolutionarily, being able to identify and avoid danger is helpful to survival.
 As neurologist Rick Hanson says, our brains are “like Velcro for negative experiences and Teflon for positive experiences.”
 Given this tendency, it’s all the more important to help kids strengthen their “joy pathways” to help them tip their emotional balance in a positive direction.

 The research is clear—happiness and joy are good for our health.
 These positive emotions contribute to a wide range of important positive health outcomes, including improved heart health, stronger immune systems, reduced stress, and even a longer lifespan.
-Who would not want these improvements in wellness for our kiddos?
+Who would not want these improvements in kids’ health and wellness?

 Joy sustains us emotionally

 Although I still (and may always) shudder at the thought that any of my kids should experience pain, I do recognize that their struggles are inevitable.
 No matter what I do, they will feel disappointment.
 They will experience loss.
-Although powerless to prevent this, I can prepare them by cultivating their capacity to find and store up bits of joy that can buoy them when the waters of life grow rough and stormy.
+I can prepare them, though, by cultivating their capacity to find and store up bits of joy that can buoy them when the waters of life grow rough and stormy.

 “Find a place inside where there's joy, and the joy will burn out the pain.” —Joseph Campbell

-If we are going to support the joy hunters within, it is helpful to start spotting triggers for joy.
+In order to support the joy hunters within, start spotting triggers for joy.
 Joy can hide in a wide range of places, and once you are attuned to joy, it is not so hard to find.
-Recently, I was captivated by designer and writer, Ingrid Fetell Lee’s take on where joy hides.
-Her TED talk inspired me with some of what she found are universal patterns in what humans find joyful.

 “Deep within us, we all have this impulse to seek out joy in our surroundings the drive towards joy is the drive toward life.” —Ingrid Fetell Lee

-"The sudden passionate happiness which the natural world can occasionally trigger in us may well be the most serious business of all." —naturalist and writer, Michael McCarthy
+"The sudden passionate happiness which the natural world can occasionally trigger in us may well be the most serious business of all." —Michael McCarthy, naturalist and writer

-There are other patterns too, and many transfer from the natural into manmade worlds.
+There are patterns that transfer from the natural into manmade worlds.
 Bright and happy colors, believed to be associated with our sense of life and abundance, make us joyful.
-Symmetry and orderly shapes can inspire joy as well.
-Round or curved objects and spaces emerge as joy inducers too.
+Symmetry and orderly shapes, round or curved spaces can inspire joy too.

-I think it goes without saying that the climate, literal and figurative, in our world feels rough—and being human is challenging.
+It goes without saying that the climate, literal and figurative, in our world feels rough—and being human is challenging.
 But, one thing that makes being human so marvelous is our capacity for joy.
 What could happen to our collective capacity to care for one another, for other creatures, for our shared home if we cultivated our capacity to find and experience joy?
-I’m not sure about you, but this year seems to be the time to start finding out!
+Let’s find out!